ulflor/wavepacket/doc/tutorials/schroedinger_cat.md

 ## Density operators

-For the equivalent density operator description, we have to set up the initial state as an operator instead of a wave function.
-Here, we choose an incoherent summation of the two Gaussians,
-{math}`\hat \rho_0 = \frac{1}{2}(|\psi_L\rangle\langle\psi_L| + |\psi_R\rangle\langle\psi_R|)`.
+For the equivalent density operator description, we have to set up the initial state as a density operator.
+Here, we choose an incoherent summation of the two Gaussians, {math}`\hat \rho_0 = \frac{1}{2}(|\psi_L\rangle\langle\psi_L| + |\psi_R\rangle\langle\psi_R|)`.
-Also, the equations are motion are now governed by a Liouville von Neumann equation (LvNE), {math}`\frac{\partial \rho}{\partial t} = \mathcal{L}(\hat \rho) = [\hat H, \hat \rho]_-`.
+Also, the equation of motion is now a Liouville von Neumann equation (LvNE), {math}`\frac{\partial \rho}{\partial t} = \mathcal{L}(\hat \rho) = [\hat H, \hat \rho]_-`.
-Note that both the Schrödinger equation and the LvNE contain the same Hamiltonian, which can thus be recycled.
-This is the reason for separating operators from "expressions".
+Note that both the Schrödinger equation and the LvNE contain the same Hamiltonian, so we can recycle it.

 Besides these unavoidable changes, the interface works the same as for the wave function case.